AHA claimed requirement too burdensome; judges skeptical, rule in favor of HHS

 Are you prepared?

 In conversations with some of our clients, we’ve learned that some hospitals aren’t completely prepared for the Price Transparency mandate.
 Many hospitals assumed the mandate would be postponed in light of the global pandemic and already thinly stretched resources.
-If you’re in this boat, you’re not alone.
+If you are in this boat, you’re not alone.

-Quadax can help.
-You can quickly deploy secure, compliant and user-friendly web pages where patients can interactively explore shoppable services and create personalized estimates with Payer Price Transparency by Quadax.
+Quadax can help!
+Quickly deploy secure, compliant and user-friendly web pages where patients can interactively explore shoppable services and create personalized estimates with Payer Price Transparency by Quadax.

 With Price Transparency you can: